fighting-dreamer/concurrency-control/README.md

 Read operations are of various types, but essentially we are reading and not making any change. eg. :
 1. you may be reading a table.
+2. you may be reading many tables.
-2. you may be reading configs of of service.
+3. you may be reading configs of database.

 Write Operations are of much more concern as every change effect the other user as this is change in a shared resource i.e. database.
 They are of many types :
 1. You may add new database.